-Property Inventory: Upon arrival at CSP, offenders' property will be searched and inventoried by property officers.
+Property Inventory: Upon arrival at CCF/CSP, offenders' property will be searched and inventoried by property officers.
 Property will be divided into two categories: allowable and non-allowable.
 As in all facilities, all allowable offender property is determined by several factors including the security level of the facility, physical requirements, and several life, health and safety issues.

-CSP is a high security facility, and strict property limits are established and adhered to.
-If an offender's property is disallowed at CSP, the offender will be instructed to: 1) Have the property mailed out of the facility at his own expense; 2) Donate the property to a charitable organization; 3) Have all non-allowable property destroyed per DOC Administrative Regulation and CSP Implementation Adjustment 850-06, Offender Property.
+If an offender's property is disallowed at CCF/CSP, the offender will be instructed to: 1) Have the property mailed out of the facility at his own expense; 2) Donate the property to a charitable organization; 3) Have all non-allowable property destroyed per DOC Administrative Regulation and CCF/CSP Implementation Adjustment 850-06, Offender Property.